skaae/rbm_toolbox/README.md

   * `dbnsetup` setups the DBN network, a single layer RBM is equal to a DBN.
   * `dbntrain` trains the DBN

+The following example trains a generative RBM with 500 hidden units and visulizes the found weights.

 ```MATLAB
 rng('default');rng(0);